5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Skylake_Spoofing_macOS13/README.md

 ## CREDITS
 - PMheart for the Patch
-- Acidanthera for OpenCore and kexts
+- Acidanthera for OpenCore, Lilu and Whatevergreen
+- Lorys89 for SKLAsKBLGraphicsInfo.kext
 - Cyberdevs for the [settings](https://www.insanelymac.com/forum/topic/351969-pre-release-macos-ventura/?do=findComment&comment=2785675)